Best workout equipment links

 I usually stay away from gym equipment other than those listed above, especially those which require staying with arms straight or elevated arms.

 I also stay away from workout equipment designed to build up muscles.
-I know I need to re-enforce the muscles in my back, but I do this through posture exercices rather than workout equipment, which is more likely to make things worse for the back.
+I know I need to re-enforce the muscles in my back, but I do this through posture exercises rather than workout equipment, which is more likely to make things worse for the back.

 - Beware of the TV screens that are on the consoles of the workout equipment.
-They probably are not high enough and you’re going to be sorry if you look at them for too long while you’re exercising.
-You’re supoosed to stand straight, not stay with your head bent for a long period of time.
+They probably are not high enough, and you’re going to be sorry if you look at them for too long while you’re exercising.
+You’re supposed to stand straight, not stay with your head bent for a long period of time.
 There are probably TV screen hanging on the walls of the Gym: use those instead.

 - Same thing for your mobile device or your tablet.
 I know it’s tempting to look at them while you exercise, but if they are not at the good height, your neck will make you pay for that!

-- Get a personnal coach.
+- Get a personal coach.

 Some Gyms offer the possibility to hire a personal coach that will greatly help you reach your target.
 It’s not cheap but not more expensive than the physical therapist that you will need to see if you don’t use the workout equipment correctly.
 You can hire a personal coach to get you started on what you need to know, and then go on without him when you feel safe.